TheRealKaup/TheRealKaup/lists/video_games.md

 I also watch playthroughs, usually without commentary, instead of actually playing the video games, because I prefer to put them in the background and do something more productive in the foreground.
 Exceptions are detailed.

 I have obviously played/watched more games that are unlisted here.
-I added only the ones that, since the creation of this list, my experience and memory of are still fresh, allowing me to give opinion.
+I added only the ones that, since the creation of this list, my experience and memory of are still fresh.

-How the ranking works:
-- F - Horrible; disrespectful of one's time
-- E - Bad; unnecessary among other options
-- D - Adequate; acceptable as background noise
-- C - Decent
-- B - Great
-- A - Excellent
-- S - Exceptional; amidst few

 # Will Watch